36 teams attended the 2019 NAQT Missouri Qualifier at Columbia College on March 2, 2019.

 Since this tournament is platinum certified by PACE, the top 25% (9 teams) qualified for the PACE National Scholastic Championship in Washington D.C. on June 8-9.
 Congratulations to Ladue A, Central A, Hallsville A, Louisiana, Ladue B, North Kansas City, CBC, Washington, and Hickman A for earning bids to NSC!

-During the awards ceremony, we presented the MOQBA Values Award to Samuel Lockwood of Hallsville High School and Michael Powers of Louisiana High School for exemplifying the core values of sportsmanship, fairness, and integrity by being supportive friends while frequently competing against each other in some of quizbowl's most pressure-intensive situations.
-We commend Samuel and Michael for their exceptional citizenship and look forward to recognizing more outstanding students in the future.
+During the awards ceremony, we presented the MOQBA Values Award to Sophie Lockwood of Hallsville High School and Em Powers of Louisiana High School for exemplifying the core values of sportsmanship, fairness, and integrity by being supportive friends while frequently competing against each other in some of quizbowl's most pressure-intensive situations.
+We commend Sophie and Em for their exceptional citizenship and look forward to recognizing more outstanding students in the future.

 In addition, we are always extremely grateful for the outstanding support we consistently receive from Columbia College to help our events run smoothly.
 The tireless efforts and event planning expertise of Kerri Coley and the rest of the Columbia College team continue to make each tournament we host on their campus a great pleasure to run.